-Dr. Robert D. Shrum has been the pastor at Oakland Baptist Church in Rock Hill, SC since 1983.
+Dr. Robert D. Shrum was pastor at Oakland Baptist Church in Rock Hill, S.C. from 1983 to 2015.
 Shrum was serving as the chairman of the South Carolina Baptist Convention (SCBC) Educational Institutions Committee in 1990 when Furmanís Board of Trustees voted to amend the school charter giving itself the sole right to elect trustees.

 In response, the Furman/SCBC Relations Committee was established by the Executive Committee of the General Board in October 1990 with Robert D. Shrum as chairman.
 This committee was charged to enter into negotiations with the Board of Trustees of Furman University to resolve the dispute over the manner in which trustees would be elected at Furman.